legal

 Title abstractors face 68% automation risk and 63% AI exposure.
 Public record searching is being transformed by AI, but legal judgment still matters.

 Title examiners, abstractors, and searchers face 63% overall AI exposure in 2025, with theoretical exposure at 80% and observed exposure at 46%.
 [Fact] That gap between theoretical and observed tells an important story: AI could already automate much more of this work than it currently does.
-The question is how fast the real estate industry closes that gap.
+The pace of change depends on how quickly the real estate industry — notoriously slow to digitize — closes that gap.

 Why This Role Is Vulnerable

 Title abstracting is fundamentally a search-and-compile operation.
-You access public records -- deeds, mortgages, liens, judgments, tax records, surveys -- and piece together a chain of ownership to determine who has clear title to a property.
+You access public records — deeds, mortgages, liens, judgments, tax records, surveys — and piece together a chain of ownership to determine who has clear title to a property.
 This is exactly the kind of document analysis, pattern matching, and data compilation that AI excels at.
-[Fact]
+[Fact] The OECD Employment Outlook 2023 makes the point in general terms: clerical and information-processing roles built around structured document retrieval rank among the occupations with the highest measured AI exposure, precisely because their core tasks are codifiable and repeatable (OECD Employment Outlook 2023).

 The automation progression has been steep: overall exposure jumped from 48% in 2023 to 56% in 2024 to 63% in 2025.
 [Fact] Automation risk followed: 55% in 2023, 62% in 2024, 68% in 2025.
 [Fact] By 2028, projections show exposure at 77% and automation risk at 79%.
 [Estimate]

 AI-powered title search platforms can now scan digitized county records in seconds, identify potential title defects algorithmically, cross-reference multiple databases simultaneously, and generate preliminary title reports automatically.
-What once took an experienced abstractor days of manual research at a county courthouse can now be completed in hours -- or minutes, for straightforward properties.
+Companies like First American, Fidelity National Financial, and Stewart Title have all announced AI initiatives.
+Insurtech entrants like States Title (Doma) have built their business models on automated underwriting.
+[Claim] What once took an experienced abstractor days of manual research at a county courthouse can now be completed in hours — or minutes, for straightforward properties.

 Where Human Judgment Remains Critical